-nce shopping and services to local t on town centres.
-The Plan Strategy will will include criteria to limit the gross floor town centres.
+Local centres provide an important, accessible source of convenience shopping and services to local communities.
+However, it is important to limit their potential impact on town centres.
+The Plan Strategy will include a policy in respect of Local Neighbourhood Centres which will include criteria to limit the gross floor space of proposals and require that there is no adverse impact on town centres.